 This questionnaire is not intended to replace professional diagnosis.

 Adapted from: Smartphone Compulsion Test by Dr. David Greenfield, The Center for Internet and Technology Addiction.

 Self-help tips for smartphone addiction

-There are a number of steps you can take to get your smartphone use under control.
+There are a number of steps you can take to get your smartphone and Internet use under control.
 While you can initiate many of these measures yourself, an addiction is hard to beat on your own, especially when temptation is always within easy reach.
 It can be all too easy to slip back into old patterns of usage.
 Look for outside support, whether it’s from family, friends, or a professional therapist.